People want to see a person in your brand: make it live, speak, advise. Give it a brand personality people will trust and look up to.

 How do I keep everything consistent?

 Your answer is – create a brand book using Gingersauce!
-It is a brand guidelines builder that combines automation and creativity.
+It is a pro tool for creating brand guidelines that combines smart automation and your creativity.
 It’s a professional tool – meaning, it won’t do a half-baked job, leaving you with a mediocre result.

 A key goal of brand guidelines is keeping a record of all your branding elements, including the visuals built around your brand’s personality: Gingersauce will gather everything in one place and will help you make sure your brand design stays consistent and cohesive.